kinode-dao/kinode-book/src/read_and_write_to_chain.md

 ]
 ```

-One can see that the provider list includes both node-providers (other Kinodes that will hopefully allow use as a relay) and url-providers (traditional RPC endpoints).
-Nodes that wish to maximize their connectivity should supply themselves with url-providers, ideally trusted ones -- they can even be running locally, with a light client such as [Helios](https://github.com/a16z/helios).
-In fact, a future update to the provider will likely integrate Helios which will allow nodes to convert untrusted endpoints to trusted ones.
+One can see that the provider list includes both node-providers (other Kinodes that are permissioned for use as a relay) and url-providers (traditional RPC endpoints).
+Nodes that wish to maximize their connectivity should supply themselves with url-providers, ideally trusted ones—they can even be running locally, with a light client such as [Helios](https://github.com/a16z/helios).
+In fact, a future update to the provider will likely integrate Helios, which will allow nodes to convert untrusted endpoints to trusted ones.
 This is the reason for the `trusted` flag in the provider object.

 Lastly, note that the `kns_update` object must fully match the onchain PKI data for the given node, otherwise the two nodes will likely not be able to establish a connection.